 The mixed-use building is oriented with its main commercial frontage along Lincoln Way, but has access into the commercial tenant spaces and upper floor apartments from the rear parking lot located south of the building.
-The commercial tenant spaces may or may not have direct access to Lincoln Way and will be based on future tenant's desires.
-The individual apartment buildings will have access from both the north and south sides of the buildings with the eastern most building along Wilmoth also having an entrance to the street (east).
+The commercial tenant spaces may or may not have direct access to Lincoln Way.
+The individual apartment buildings will have access from both the north and south sides of the building with the eastern most building along Wilmoth also having an entrance to the street (east).
 The project includes a 6-foot wood fence around the west and south perimeter of the site as part of a 10-foot wide L3 landscape buffer.
 The developer has proposed a decorative 6-foot metal fence along the north and eastern perimeter.
 Access to the apartment area is secured with gates at all driveways and pedestrian walkways.

 The project has a requirement for 465 parking spaces by zoning standards; however the Urban Revitalization Area Plan criteria require extra commercial parking that brings the minimum expectation up to 489 parking spaces.
-The project has a total of 492 parking spaces per the civil plan dated revisions 4.20.16.
+The project has a total of 492 parking spaces per the civil plan (C3.00) dated revisions 3.18.16.
 The parking is designed to segregate the commercial parking from the majority of apartment parking.
 There are 72 spaces adjacent to the commercial area and an additional 63 spaces to the east for apartment occupants.
 The clubhouse has 8 parking spaces and a drop-off area adjacent to it.
 The remaining 349 parking spaces are located around the apartments and behind the security fencing.